HewlettPackard/SimpliVity-Citrix-VCenter-Plugin/README.md

-# Automation for Citrix Cloud on HPE SimpliVity (vSphere)
+# Automation for HPE SimpliVity and Citrix Cloud (vSphere)
 HPE Simplivity Citrix Plugin is used to configure or de-configure the cloud connectors in the Citrix Cloud.
 This Plugin is supported by VMWare vSphere 6.5 flex.